TransformingMusicology/libaudioDB-haskell/README.md

             featureFN  = "Track01.chroma.csv"
             testDB Nothing    = putStrLn $ "Could not create database: " ++ adbFN
             testDB (Just adb) = do
-              datumPtr <- readCSVFeaturesTimes featureKey featureFN
+              datum    <- readCSVFeaturesTimes featureKey featureFN
-              inserted <- insertMaybeFeaturesPtr adb datumPtr
+              inserted <- insertMaybeFeaturesPtr adb datum
               putStrLn $ "Inserted '" ++ featureKey ++ "': " ++ (show inserted)

 (as can be seen in `tests/AudioDBTests.hs`).

 ## Running the "tests"

-The `AudioDB.cabal` file includes two executable targets: `api-test` and `audiodb-test`.
+The `AudioDB.cabal` file includes three executable targets:
+`api-test`, `audiodb-test`, and `tests`.
 The `api-test` is a simple couple of functions which demonstrate (rather than rigorously *test*) some of the functions from the (non-exported) `AudioDB.API` module.
 (Note that these are *not* the tests that I warned you not to run on MacOS; this code [probably] won't eat all your disk space.)

 Similarly, `audiodb-test` comprises basic proof-of-not-completely-brokenness of some of the functions from the